cfpb/development/javascript.md

 - Functions, variables, methods, objects and instances should be named using `camelCase`.
 - Constructors and prototypes should use `UpperCamelCase`.
 - Symbolic constants should use `UPPERCASE`.
+- Encapsulated (private) variables and methods should use `_underscoreCamelCase`.

 ## Semicolons`;`

-The majority of JavaScript developers [prefer using semicolons][6] at the end of lines and we recommend following this practice.
+TWe advocate for using semicolons at the end of each line.
 This choice is done to avoid potential issues with Automatic Semicolon Insertion _(ASI)_.

 ## Strings

 Strings should always be quoted using the same quotation mark.
 Use `'` or `"` consistently throughout your codebase.
 Ensure the team is using the same quotation mark in every portion of JavaScript that's authored.
-In general, we prefer to use sing quotation parks `'`.
+In general, we prefer to use sing quotation marks `'`.

 ##### Bad